-For 2023-24, the non-concessional (after-tax) contributions cap is generally \$110,000 p.a.
-You may be able to contribute up to \$330,000 in a given financial year by "bringing forward" the next two years' worth of caps.
+For 2024-25, the non-concessional (after-tax) contribution cap is generally \$120,000 p.a.
+You may be able to contribute up to 3 times the nonconcessional contribution cap amount in a given financial year by "bringing forward" the next two years' worth of caps.
 If you use the future caps, they won't be available in those future years.

-If on 30 June of the previous financial year your 'total superannuation balance' is equal to or above the general transfer balance cap (\$1,900,000 from 2023-24) your non-concessional contributions cap for the next financial year will be nil.
+If on 30 June of the previous financial year your Total Superannuation Balance is equal to or above the general transfer balance cap (\$1,900,000 for 2024-25) your non- concessional contributions cap for the current financial year will be nil.